ejlundgren/ejlundgren.github.io/README.md

 To make changes to the headshot see /_includes/contact.njk

-To make changes to the text see /pages/contact.md
+To make changes to the contact page text see /pages/contact.md